freerange/freeagent_transaction_explainer/README.md

 [Check out the 5 second movie demo](https://docs.google.com/a/gofreerange.com/file/d/0Byppog2awIncRjVnd2M4THlzMVU/edit)

-*NOTE.* This video is of the older bookmarklet version.
+Note: This video is of the older bookmarklet version.
 We plan to update it soon.

 You can also trigger the extension to explain a transaction using the keyboard shortcut which by default is `Command+E` on a Mac or `Ctrl+E` on a PC.
 You can change the key combination by clicking the [Keyboard Shortcuts](chrome://extensions/configureCommands) link at the bottom of the [Chrome Extensions](chrome://extensions) page and setting the "Activate the extension" value for "FreeAgent Transaction Explainer".